 - Organic Elemental Analyzers (OEA)

 - Isotope Ratio Infrared Spectrometry (IRIS)

 - Thermal Ionization Mass Spectrometry (TIMS)

 - Multicollector ICPMS (MC-ICPMS)

 - High Resolution ICPMS (HR-ICPMS)

 - Noble Gas static vacuum Mass Spectrometry

-We are proud that our many customers have made our instruments the most scientifically productive as documented in a series of comprehensive bibliography of papers published in the refered scientic literature.
+We are proud that our many customers have made our instruments the most scientifically productive as documented in a series of comprehensive bibliography of papers published in the referred scientific literature.
 Our team of dedicated product specialists and engineers provide world-wide customer support and training.
-Our many successful collaboration projects are documented in the many co-authored conference contributions and scientic publications, and many innovative new instruments.
+Our many successful collaboration projects are documented in the many co-authored conference contributions and scientific publications, and many innovative new instruments.
 We also partner with EU in International Training Network projects employing PhD students and Postdocs and providing training and workshops.